When It Comes to Book-Reading, Let’s Raise the Bar and Expand Our Minds

 Here are three things you can do to encourage intellectual growth in yourself and others:

 - Challenge yourself to read Christ-honoring books of substance.
 Ask God’s Holy Spirit to be your teacher, renew your mind, and warm your heart (see John 14:26; 1 John 2:27).
 Tony Reinke’s list of the 70 best books of 2015 is a great place for ideas to get you started.
-Consider making a 2016 reading goal for yourself.
+Consider making a reading goal for the year for yourself.
 Trevin Wax has a list of ideas to help you set and keep your goal.

 - Encourage the young people in your life to read books that challenge their minds.
 Read to your children and with them and give them good books they want to read.
 Ask yourself, Am I helping my children stretch and develop their minds, or are my actions compelling them to just be content with not knowing and understanding?
 If we fail to do this, they will become mere products of movies, television, entertainment and social media.
 They’ll not become people of the Book, people of thought and substance.

 - Help develop a culture of reading in your local church.
 Check out this article for ideas.

 Here are some helpful books on developing your mind to love God: